Sergix/sergix.net/src/pages/blog/cloud-resume-challenge.md

 layout: ../../layouts/BlogPost.astro
 title: Conquering the Cloud Resume Challenge
 subtitle: "Developing my development skills by wrestling with AWS IAM policies and facing the wrath of YAML indentation."
+summary: "Developing my development skills by wrestling with AWS IAM policies and facing the wrath of YAML indentation."
 edited: 21 March 2024
 published: 21 March 2024
 ---